 While I was getting ready to move from New York to Florida, I decided to take some of my things to an antique dealer.
 It was hard, because a few things really did have memories attached—but it seemed senseless to have them boxed up.
 Today, I received a package in the mail from my girlfriend, Abby.
 It contained three old beaded bags I had sold.
 She had tracked them down, bought them back, and sent them to me.
 It is one of the most wonderful things anyone has ever done for me.
 Thank you, Abby—it means a lot. —Submitted by Martha Goehner, Port Orange, Florida.
-Here are 9 treasures that were discovered in abandoned homes.

 My son comes first

 Homeschooling my children is the bravest thing I’ve ever done.
 Daily, I forge ahead with math, reading, spelling, and handwriting, wondering if I’m adequate.
 I battle impatience and discouragement.
 I fight against the lies that I’ll never be good enough to set my children up for success, for a lifetime of learning.
 I fail and then set my face toward the goal, committing myself to courage.
 And when my little boy asks me to hold him for the rest of his life as we dance around the kitchen during a break, I know I must be doing something right. —Submitted by Allison Lee, Orlando, Florida.
 Lots of us are getting a taste of homeschooling nowadays.
 We’ve homeschooled our kids for three years—here are the tricks you should know.